Code10965/SE_25/README.md

 - ### **CHI2_TEST:**
   this notebook contains the code used to evaluate the results from the SHAP analysis.

 The 'datasets' folder contains the file 'aug_train.csv'.
-It contains the dataset used in this project.
-The folder is supplemented during data pre-processing and cleansing with files resulting from the steps in the 'DATA-CLEANING' notebook.
+It holds the dataset used in this project.
+The folder is supplemented during data pre-processing and cleansing with files resulting from the steps in the 'DATA-CLEANING' notebook (the five most relevant are uploaded to support the reproducing).

 The repository also includes the self-assessment and my portfolio for the assessment in SE25.